pinterest/querybook/docs/admin_guide/general_config.md

 ### Announcement

-DataHub Admins can use the announcement feature to send quick updates to users on DataHub.The announcement will appear as a top banner on DataHub's main site.
-DataHub actively polls the announcement end point five minutes so any change to the announcements are quickly reflected.
+Querybook Admins can use the announcement feature to send quick updates to users on Querybook.The announcement will appear as a top banner on Querybook's main site.
+Querybook actively polls the announcement end point five minutes so any change to the announcements are quickly reflected.
 Here are all the fields needed when creating an announcement:

 -   url prefix: admins can enter a regex so the announcement will only show up if the url matches the regex